-Louisiana Tech is excited to announce that along with its O&M program, it has expanded its training and is launching a brand new concentration in Rehabilitation Teaching for the Blind.
+Louisiana Tech is excited to announce that along with its O&M program, it has expanded its training and has also launched a brand-new concentration in Rehabilitation Teaching for the Blind.

-Scholarships are now available for qualified individuals seeking one of the following degree paths:
+Scholarships remain available, but are only guaranteed for one more year, for qualified individuals seeking one of the following degree paths:

 - Master of Arts in Industrial/Organizational Psychology with Concentration in Orientation and Mobility.